stackbit-projects/silvestru-site-f4da8/services.md

           Spam.
 Trash.
 "Please stop emailing me I will call the cops".

-          Or just simply (and most painful) - ignored.
+          Or just simply (and the most painful one) - ignored.

           Want to reverse that trend and start getting calls and meetings?
 I can